Cozy Peach Kitchen

 8. Look at the top and bottom of shelves

-Items at eye-level, or in the center of the shelf, are often the most expensive products.
+Items at eye level, or in the center of the shelf, are often the most expensive products.
 Look at the top and bottom of shelves for less heavily advertised items.
 Compare nutrition labels to find the differences between products.
+Sometimes store brands will actually be lower in sodium or saturated fat.

 9. Be realistic

 It may seem obvious, but I find this to be one of the most important shopping strategies.
-In short, only buy items that you know you'll eat.
+In short, only buy items that you know you'll eat (or at least want to try.)

 It’s easy to write a grocery list packed with the foods that you think you should be eating.
 Be realistic with yourself: Do you really have time to prep 12 different vegetables?
 Do you actually like kale and quinoa, or are you just adding it to your list because you've heard that it's healthy?